Aripiprazole, or Abilify, is a drug used mainly to treat schizophrenia and bipolar disorder. It is sold under a number of names, including Abilify

 The drug was first approved by the US Food and Drug Administration (FDA) for use in schizophrenia in 2002.

-Aripiprazole is used predominantly for the treatment of schizophrenia and bipolar disorder but can also be used as an add-on treatment for major depressive disorder, tic disorders, obsessive-compulsive disorders and irritability associated with autism.2
+Aripiprazole is used predominantly for the treatment of schizophrenia and bipolar disorder but can also be used as an add-on treatment for major depressive disorder, tic disorders, obsessive-compulsive disorders (OCD), and irritability associated with autism.

 Schizophrenia was the first illness to be targeted by aripiprazole.
 The decision by the FDA to approve its use was based on clinical trials that showed aripiprazole's ability to lessen psychotic episodes and reduce relapses when compared to a placebo.

 The current consensus of scientific opinion is that aripiprazole's effect is comparable to a number of other typical and atypical antipsychotics.
-It has fewer side effects than some, but more than others.3 Aripiprazole is considered a middle-range antipsychotic regarding its effectiveness.4
+It has fewer side effects than some, but more than others.
+Aripiprazole

 Aripiprazole can be effective in treating the acute manic episodes of bipolar disorder in adults, adolescents and children.

 However, its effect is only useful for the manic phases with little or no effect on the depressive phases.
 For this reason, aripiprazole is often used in conjunction with mood stabilizers.
-This dual approach is effective, but increases the risk of movement disorders (extrapyramidal symptoms).5
+This dual approach is effective, but it

 Some patients are prescribed aripiprazole in conjunction with antidepressants, however, as above, this increases the risk of movement disorders; there is also an additional risk of weight gain.